MuminjonGuru/Mastering-FireMonkey-Delphi/README.md

 ## Show some :heart: and Star the repo to support the project!

 ## Hello World!
 This is Muminjon
 I am creating Delphi FireMonkey projects/prototypes for inspiration.
-It is free and you can also make contributions! 🔥[Delphi FireMonkey](https://www.embarcadero.com/products/delphi).
+It is free, and you can also make contributions! 🔥[Delphi FireMonkey](https://www.embarcadero.com/products/delphi).

 ## Click the star button and follow me!